Silver: Characteristics

 Silver is extremely ductile and, like gold, can be drawn into a wire one atom wide.

 Silver is similar in its physical and chemical properties to its two vertical neighbours in group 11 of the periodic table: copper, and gold.
 Its 47 electrons are arranged in the configuration [Kr]4d^{10}5s^{1}, similarly to copper ([Ar]3d^{10}4s^{1}) and gold ([Xe]4f^{14}5d^{10}6s^{1}); group 11 is one of the few groups in the d-block which has a completely consistent set of electron configurations.
 This distinctive electron configuration, with a single electron in the highest occupied s subshell over a filled d subshell, accounts for many of the singular properties of metallic silver.

 Silver is a relatively soft and extremely ductile and malleable transition metal, though it is slightly less malleable than gold.
 Silver crystallises in a face-centred cubic lattice with bulk coordination number 12, where only the single 5s electron is delocalised, similarly to copper and gold.
 Unlike metals with incomplete d-shells, metallic bonds in silver are lacking a covalent character and are relatively weak.
 This observation explains the low hardness and high ductility of single crystals of silver.

-Silver has a brilliant, white, metallic luster that can take a high polish, and which is so characteristic that the name of the metal itself has become a color name.
+Silver has a brilliant, white, metallic lustre that can take a high polish, and which is so characteristic that the name of the metal itself has become a colour name.
 Protected silver has greater optical reflectivity than aluminium at all wavelengths longer than ~450 nm.
 At wavelengths shorter than 450 nm, silver's reflectivity is inferior to that of aluminium and drops to zero near 310 nm.